armaBurton/cs554-on-deck/FEATURES.md

   - Users can add themselves remotely
     - Users will be tentatively added
     - Users will finalized addition by checking in with host
-  - Users will be able to suscribe or unsuscribe to events based on hosts or locations
+  - Users should be able to suscribe or unsuscribe to events based on hosts or locations
+  - Save list details for future reference

+ # 2 MVP
+ - ** Authentication **
+  - OAuth
+- ** Profiles **
+  - Name
+  - Performer Name
+  - Email
+- ** Event Creation **
+  - venue
+  - date
+  - time
+    - sign up
+    - start
+    - end
+- ** List Generation **
+  - Randomize/Lock at a set time
+  - New artists added at end of list after Lock Time
+  - List Owner can modify locked list

+ # 3 User Stories
+ -